awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-security.md

   This policy provides minimum permissions to enable SAP provisioning scenarios on Launch Wizard\.
 It allows invocation of Lambda functions to be able to perform certain actions, such as validation of route tables and perform pre\-configuration and configuration tasks for HA mode enabling\.
 + To run custom pre\- and post\-configuration deployment scripts, you must manually add the permissions provided in [Add permissions to run custom pre\- and post\-deployment configuration scripts](launch-wizard-sap-setting-up.md#launch-wizard-sap-iam-scripts) to the `AmazonEC2RoleForLaunchWizard` role\.
++ To save generated artifacts from Launch Wizard for SAP to Amazon S3, and your S3 bucket name does not include the prefix `launchwizard`, you must attach the policy provided in [Add permissions to save deployment artifacts to Amazon S3](launch-wizard-sap-setting-up.md#launch-wizard-sap-iam-s3-artifacts) to the IAM user\.
++ To grant permissions for users to launch AWS Service Catalog products created with Launch Wizard for SAP, follow the steps in [Set up to launch AWS Service Catalog products created with AWS Launch Wizard](launch-wizard-sap-service-catalog.md#launch-wizard-sap-service-catalog-setup)\.
++ To grant permissions to AWS Service Catalog to create a launch constraint for users who want to launch an AWS Service Catalog product created by Launch Wizard for SAP, follow the steps in [Create a launch constraint](launch-wizard-sap-service-catalog.md#launch-wizard-sap-service-catalog-constraint)\.

 If you deploy domain controllers into an existing VPC with an existing Active Directory, Launch Wizard for Active Directory requires domain administrator credentials to be added to Secrets Manager in order to join your domain controllers to Active Directory and promote them\.
 In addition, the following resource policy must be attached to the secret so that Launch Wizard can access the secret\.
 Launch Wizard guides you through the process of attaching the required policy to your secret\.